 The 50s through the 70s saw the Korean Conflict, the Cold War and the Vietnam War.
 Our armed forces were engaged in defending the nation around the globe, and we were there to provide them with entertainment in a time without Internet or available radio.
 Where USO sent celebrities or performers, we were ready on the ground to field all shows.

 By the close of the Vietnam War, the AFPEO had sent thousands of performers, celebrities and dignitaries to entertain U.S. military, DOD and DSC personnel living overseas.
 The mission to mount military shows for deployed troops marched forward.

 The U.S. Air Force was tapped as Executive Agent overseeing celebrity and non-celebrity programs to troops overseas.
-Armed Forces Entertainment (AFE) was formed as a jointly manned office.
-Country musicians who support the military flocked to AFE to perform.
+Armed Forces Entertainment was formed as a jointly manned office.
+Entertainers who support the military flocked to AFE to perform.

 The COVID pandemic lead to our first virtual performances.
 We also launched our first major tours with our summer Heat Wave shows.
 Our 70th anniversary featured a virtual alumni tour.

 Today we are focused on bringing the current entertainment that today’s personnel want to see.
 Including musicians, singers, comics, celebrity chefs, athletes and magic shows.